MLB Rumors: Yankee GM Brian Cashman Looks To Add One More Bat Before Waiver Trade Deadline

 — Max Wildstein (@MaxWildstein) August 28, 2018

 The remainder of the names that are available sound good on paper, but have major question marks attached to them.
 There is no telling if Josh Donaldson is going to be healthy enough to contribute regularly this season as he’s been lost to injury for much of it.
-Derek Dietrich is nice and provides defensive flexibility, as does Donaldson, but the the Yankees have little use for a third utility man, even if he is having a career year at the plate.
+Derek Dietrich is nice and provides defensive flexibility, as does Donaldson, but the Yankees have little use for a third utility man, even if he is having a career year at the plate.

-Danny Valencia is available and can hit, but not a single GM has inquired after him as he is seen as a bad clubhouse presence.
+Danny Valencia is available and can hit, but not a single GM has inquired about him as he is seen as a bad clubhouse presence.
 He would be extremely cheap to acquire, but the rumor on him is that his juice isn’t worth the squeeze.
 Jose Bautista seems headed for Philly, leaving Justin Smoak, who a week ago would have made more sense to acquire as a first baseman, but Luke Voit has taken off, making a seasoned outfielder Cashman’s priority.

 All trades need to be reported to the league office prior to midnight on Friday in order for players to be eligible for the playoffs.
 Yankee owner Hal Steinbrenner has stated he will not authorize any deals that force the team payroll over $197 million where the luxury tax kicks in, so Cashman may have to free up some money depending on who he pursues.